barryclark/jekyll-now/_posts/2016-10-27-six-essential-items-for-reselling-online.md

 ---
 layout: post
-title: Six Essential Items for Reselling on eBay and Amazon
+title: Six Essential Items for Reselling Online
 tags: [money]
-keywords: [ebay, amazon, thrift store, thrift stores, garage sale, garage sales, resell, reselling, ship, shipping, mailer, label, shipping label, flip, flipping]
+keywords: [ebay, thrift store, thrift stores, garage sale, garage sales, resell, reselling, ship, shipping, mailer, label, shipping label, flip, flipping]
 image: /images/covers/flipping-cover.png
 ---

 Earlier this year I started a new hobby - flipping things I find at garage sales, thrift stores, and even regular retail stores.
 Flipping essentially means I sell it elsewhere more than what I paid for.
-I sell most of these items on eBay, and some on Amazon, which means I need to ship these items.
+I sell most of these items on eBay, which means I need to ship these items.
 There are a few things I've found essential for shipping, and here's a list of six of them:

 ## [0.
 Postal Scale](https://www.amazon.com/s/?url=search-alias=office-products&field-keywords=postal+scale&n=1068986&tag=hendrixjoseph-20)

 How did I forget this?
-When you ship things on Amazon or eBay, you need to know how much it weighs.
-This is simply because you'll be purchasing shipping through Amazon or eBay because they offer a discount over what you'd pay at USPS at the counter.
+When you ship things on eBay, you need to know how much it weighs.
+This is simply because you'll be purchasing shipping through eBay because they offer a discount over what you'd pay at USPS at the counter.

 This is so important I'm making it the zeroth item.
 Also zeroth so I can keep the title.